salesforce/design-system-react/CONTRIBUTING.md

 - <a name="not-bootstrap" href="#not-bootstrap">#</a> **Consider your audience.** This project is not Bootstrap, and we've built [frameworks on top of Bootstrap](https://github.com/ExactTarget/fuelux).
 The primary audience for this project is software engineers yearning to easily implement the design artifact handed to them.
 Yes, contributors should over-document and explain much as you need to, but you do _not_ need to have components just work when you drop them on the page.
 Read on for more about limiting internal component state.

 - <a name="consuming-developer-mindset" href="#consuming-developer-mindset">#</a> **Put yourself in the consuming developer mindset.** "I just updated.
 What just broke and why?"
 Why does the React child component become the the DOM parent node?
 Write as long of a prop description comment that is needed to understand the concept.

 - Need to sunset a prop or change the variable type accepted?
 Write backwards compatible code and add console warnings that will _only run in development_.
 See the `checkProp` paradigm.
 If the test can become an independent module and work in multiple components, add it to the `design-system-react/utilities` folder.
+Some examples include:
+    - A component has children without a specified `displayName`
+    - Determine if trigger can be tabbed to
+    - Require one of multiple prop, but not both or only one of specified properties
+    - Warnings of property deprecation, sunsetting, and future changes

 - <a name="all-text-can-be-internationalized" href="#all-text-can-be-internationalized">#</a> Any text the user can read (including text for screenreaders) should be able to be set via a prop for internationalization.